yuehniu/homepage/index.md

   on [FPGA/Parallel Computing Lab](https://fpga.usc.edu/).
   Before that, He got master’s and bachelor’s degree from Northwestern Polytechnical University in Xi’an, China.

-  His research interests cover various aspects of `privacy in machine learning`, including applying information theory and differential privacy to enhance privacy protection in machine learning, federated learning, and combining with TEEs to boost privacy protection in practice.
+  His research interests cover various aspects of `efficient privacy-preserving machine learning` using information theory, differential privacy, federated learning, and distributed setting with private and public environments.
-  He also did research on `neural network acceleration` at the edge and `efficient machine learning optimization`.
+  He is also conducting research on `ML/LLM acceleration`, which reduce training and inference costs using quantization, pruning and low-rank compression.

 ---